SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 - For natural things, the rules are natural rules of math, physics, chemistry and biology.

 For a human, we also consider its mental state including
-- ideas about something
+- views about something
 	- percepts
-	- ideas reasoned from other ideas
+	- induced views
 - emotions
 - mental disorders including additions.